allemanfredi/personal-website/src/content/about/index.md

 During my last year of studies at Politecnico di Torino, i started working at Deloitte's EMEA Blockchain Lab in Milan.

-Currently i'm working as Software Engineer at Provable (Oraclize 2.0) on the [pTokens](https://dapp.ptokens.io/) project (a project that I consider very interesting).
+Currently i'm working as CTO at Eidoo Wallet and as Blockchain Engineer at Provable Things (Oraclize 2.0).

 Here's a few technologies I've been working with or have studied in depth recently: